 This project tested the applicability of bedside ultrasound in the assessment of fluid responsiveness in spontaneously breathing and mechanically ventilated patients.
 Change in carotid flow and change in carotid time flow were assessed prior, after maneuver (passive leg raise), before, and after fluid bolus.
 The response was compared to NICOM bioreactance fluid responsiveness monitor.
 Data on pulmonary B-line quantification, an ultrasound assessment of extravascular lung water in fluid resuscitation, was also collected (completed enrollment).
 Read full article >

 Airway database: review of MICU intubations - hypoxemic respiratory failure and in acute right heart failure (with feasibility of Non-invasive ventilation (BiPAP) supported bronchoscopic endotracheal intubation)

 Transition to mechanical ventilation in severely sick patients (severely hypoxemic, NIV-dependant, in right heart failure) carries a high-risk of complications and further clinical deterioration.
 Over the past several years, we have gained experience in bronchoscopic intubaton and have published our experience using BiPAP as a tool to support prior and during intubatation, potentially reducing risks of desaturation, derecruitment and hemodynamic swings in transition from negative to positive pressure ventilation.
 Read full article > We have also published our data about the use of awake fiberoptic intubation in severe pulmonary hypertension and suspected right heart failure.
 Read full article >

 High output shock that is unresponsive to catecholamine and vasopressin support has a high mortality.
 ATHOS3 was a Phase III trial that showed that Angiotensin II, an agent that acts through a pathway distinct from catecholamines and vasopressin, could successfully support blood pressure without a need for increasing background vasoactive agents.
 This trial resulted in FDA-approval of Angiotensin II for vasoactive support in high-output shock.
-Read full article >
+Read full articles >

 3 Wishes Project